sgr-ptl/sgr-ptl/README.md

 # 💫 About Me:
-🔭 I’m currently working on myself<br>👯 I’m looking to collaborate on something<br>🤝 I’m looking for help with no one<br>🌱 I’m currently learning everything<br>💬 Ask me about nothing<br>⚡ Fun fact not there
+🔭 I’m currently working on myself<br>👯 I’m looking to collaborate on core things <br>🤝 I’m looking for help with core<br>🌱 I’m currently learning enything<br>💬 Ask me about nothing<br>⚡ Fun fact not there

 ## 🌐 Socials: